archan937/bytes.js/README.md

-# bytes.js
+# B(ytes.js)

-A lightweight Javascript library for simple DOM traversing and event binding written in a few bytes
+A lightweight Javascript library for DOM traversing and event binding written in a fair amount of bytes.

 ### Contact me